georgehua/covid19-research-paper-topic-modeling/README.md

 **Project Results:**

-From the best model (LDA), we discovered 15 topics and the top 7 words in each topics are listed below:
+From the best model (LDA), I discovered 15 topics and the top 7 words in each topics are listed below:

 |      topic1 |    topic2 |      topic3 |     topic4 |    topic5 |        topic6 |       topic7 |      topic8 |     topic9 |      topic10 |   topic11 |     topic12 |   topic13 |   topic14 |      topic15 |
 | ----------: | --------: | ----------: | ---------: | --------: | ------------: | -----------: | ----------: | ---------: | -----------: | --------: | ----------: | --------: | --------: | -----------: |